-Students in the Early Years and Primary classes have access to a wide range of information technologies whilst the BYOD program in Years 7 to Year 12 allow students to participate in virtual classrooms, access assignments and course notes, utilise the latest in educational software and communicate with educators to enhance learning and engagement.
+Students in the Early Years and Primary classes have access to a wide range of information technologies including laptops and iPads.
+All students in Year 7 are provided a school laptop whilst the Bring Your Own Device (BYOD) program will allow other students to participate in virtual classrooms, access assignments and course notes, utilise the latest in educational software and communicate with educators to enhance learning and engagement.